Body & Brain: Controversy

 There have been accusations that the organization operates a manipulative "cult" that uses coercive persuasion and thought reform methods to create deeply devoted Dahn masters (teachers) who persuade others to devote all their time, energy, and money to Body & Brain programs, events, and ceremonies, and to become loyal Dahn masters themselves.

-In 2002, a former Body & Brain employee filed a civil lawsuit in Alameda County, California, for Unfair Business Practices and Undue Influence against Seung Heun Lee, et al. The case was reportedly settled out of court with no admission of guilt.

-Several popular media outlets reported on the plaintiffs' allegations, including Glamour Magazine, WE tv, and CNN; WBZ Channel 4 News in Boston interviewed two of the claimants on June 11, 2009.

 On January 5, 2010, CNN broadcast a critical report about the organization with interviews of former Brain & Body members alleging severe physical, mental and financial abuse by Brain & Body personnel and staff, including one former member stating she was coerced into donating funds to the organization by taking out student loans totaling over US$40,000.
 Allegations were dismissed in the United States District Court for the District of Arizona August 25, 2010.

 Rolling Stone Magazine published an article in March 2010 entitled "The Yoga Cult" alleging that "Dahn's calling itself 'yoga' is just a marketing ploy to enhance its appeal to Americans;" that instead it is a mind control cult designed to part people from their money.
 According to the article, the group brought in $30 million in the U.S. in 2009 and charges as much as $100,000 for a seminar.

 An article in Forbes magazine in July 2009 contained similar allegations against Body & Brain.
 It reported allegations by former members that they were pressured to train to become paid "Dahn Masters," paying up to $10,000 each for workshops that lasted as long as three weeks.
 If students could not afford the training, the article states, they were encouraged to take out loans and carry credit card debt.
 Plaintiffs in a suit against the group claim that once they became "Dahn Masters" they were then given recruitment and revenue quotas that had them working up to 120 hours per week.

-The "Brain Training Center" has been reported for deceptive advertising, targeting seniors over 60 with claims of reversing aging by 30 years.
+The "Brain Training Center", formerly "Dahn World", was reported on by Korean magazine Religion and Truth for deceptive advertising, targeting seniors over 60 with claims of reversing aging by 30 years.
 It operates a high-cost program called "Jangsaeng School (Kindergarten)," charging up to 5 million KRW, and promotes exaggerated claims such as drinking "Hwangjasu" water to regain youth.
 Investigations revealed that the products in question were manufactured in residential homes or warehouse-like facilities.
 Additionally, inventions developed by disciples were patented under Ilchi Lee and his family's company, allowing them to collect royalties.
-This has sparked controversy, as the organization, which has a history of selling harmful products and false advertising, continues to exploit its followers through expensive programs and products.
-Caution is advised.